Nowadays, the most effective way for brands to know how the public feels about them, their products, and other efforts is to track mentions.

 Spike Alerts & Alerts

-To be able to react to the crisis properly you need to be aware that it’s brewing long before it spreads.
-By tracking mention, you’ll be able to notice if something is not right.
-Plus, Mediatoolkit sends spike alerts that will notify you every time the number of mentions starts growing unexpectedly.
+As previously mentioned, if you track mentions you’ll be able to notice if something is wrong.
+Mediatoolkit sends spike alerts that will notify you every time the number of mentions starts growing unexpectedly.

 If you want, you can set up alerts that will notify you every time the tool finds a new mention.
-Like digests, alerts schedule can be customized, as well.
+Like digests, alerts schedules are customizable, as well.

 That way you can be sure that you won’t ever miss a mention.